t3hExi/online_games_bots/README.md

 ## Settings

 The config file located in `config/servers.yml`.
 The structure is simple.
 First you should specify the custom server name example `lak_us` and bot.
+Note: if you want to use more than one account (for example for multiple servers), just use more definitions in servers.yml file

 ```yaml
 lak_us:
   :bot: lords_and_kinghts_v3
 ```

-Note: if you want to use more than one account (for example for multiple servers), just use more definitions in servers.yml file
+Now we know what kind of game you want to connect.
+For Lords and Knights we need to specify the server.

 ```yaml
 lak_us: